 Martin Luther King Historic District

-February isn’t the only month to celebrate Black history!
-If you are on a travel contract in any of these states or cities, these landmarks would be a great way to spend a day off.
-A quick Google search will confirm there are many more amazing museums, state parks, and historical sites throughout the nation for Black history!
-On your next contract remember to research what attractions are in your area to explore.
+Black History isn’t just for February!
+If you’re on a travel contract in any of these states or cities, these landmarks offer a wonderful way to spend a day off.
+A quick Google search will reveal countless more incredible museums, state parks, and historical sites dedicated to Black History across the nation.
+When planning your next travel contract, be sure to research the local attractions that celebrate and honor Black History in your area.
+Happy exploring!